-Risk management is also an essential part of the CIPFA/SOLACE framework on Corporate Governance that was to be adopted by all Authorities in 2002/03.
+Risk management is also an essential part of the CIPFA/SOLACE framework on Corporate Governance.
 The CIPFA/SOLACE framework requires Fylde Council to make a public assurance statement annually, on amongst other areas, the Council's risk management strategy, process and framework.
 The Framework requires the Council to establish and maintain a systematic strategy, framework and processes for managing risk.
 The assurance statement is disclosed in the Annual Statement of Accounts and referred to in the Performance Plan and is signed by the Leader of the Council and the Chief Executive.